pgcrumley/Projects/TJBot_Drives/README.md

 Depending on the length of pigtail you used, it might be easier to extend the pigtails with some Male - Female proto-board jumper wires.

+Note:  For this project the servo motor data connection will move from Raspberry Pi GPIO 7 on board pin 26 to GPIO 12 on board pin 32.

+This is needed because the 4 signal pins needed for the vehicle should all be in the HIGH state when the Raspbery Pi is first turned on so the
+vehicle is stationary.
+Few pins are in the HIGH state when power is applied and the original servo pin is one of those special pins.
+We move to a new pin to accomodate this need.

+Code in the node program will tell TJBot about the new location of the servo signal.
 Start by connecting just the 3.3 volt power and ground pigtails to the Raspberry Pi.
 I would recommend using Raspberry Pi pins 17 and 25.
 Please note these are board numbers, not GPIO numbers.